Share

-Earlier this year, I invented this little game for our older elementary small groups.
+For many years we’ve used this little game for our older elementary small groups.
 Kids need to see how God has given them talents and skills — to glorify Him.
 But in the process I thought it would be cool to have them do this by focusing on others.
-Glen Woods has a similar game on his blog.
 Here is how my game worked:

 • Have the children sit in a circle on the floor.